j2whiting/goviq/README.md

 ## Overview

-**Goviq** is an application for scraping and preprocessing government documents for downstream analysis.
-It provides a framework for creating and running crawlers that fetch Canadian government data (e.g., parliamentary bills, acts, etc.), parse the data, and store it locally for further analysis or machine learning tasks.
+**Goviq** is an application for scraping Canadian Govt documents.
+Created with downstream RAG pipelines in mind.

 ## Features